acbilson/chaos-content/gardens/meta/digital-gardens.md

 ## Content Growth

 Digital gardens use the imagery of a garden to explore the maturity level of the garden's content.
+They stand in contrast to a database of completed work (traditional blogs) or a stream of thoughts (social media).
 As a plant can begin a seed, grow into a sprout, and mature to a flower that itself bears seeds, so can an idea or concept that's encapsulated in one's content.
 This analogy assists content creators to differentiate their work among various classifications, such as its polish, their certainty of its reliability, or the breadth of humanity for which it may be applicable.
 An exploration into the digital garden must, by this analogy, also delve into the ways that plants arrive in the garden and how they are classified.

 There are two core classifications, fluid and stable.
 A digital gardener must, even if it's never classified on their site, {{< backref src="/plants/meta/define-fluid-and-stable-content" >}}.